Shambhala Teachings

 --Chögyam Trungpa

 In order to overcome hesitation and contact the world, daring is necessary.
-Basic goodness is not a private possession, nor the basis for dwelling on accomplishments, nor to be used an excuse to denigrate oneself.
+Basic goodness is not a private possession, nor the basis for dwelling on accomplishments, nor to be used as an opportunity to denigrate oneself.
 The path of warrior in the world is one of synchronizing body and mind, of joining heaven and earth – inspiration and practicality.
 This level was also sometimes titled "Joining Heaven and Earth."
 Beyond holding on to a purely personal experience of basic goodness, the goodness and workability of the world is emphasized in this seminar.

 The daring willingness to touch and be touched is experienced further as sensitivity — to our own beings, to others, to sense perceptions.
 This touch is gentle and unconditional, not pigeonholing ourselves or others.
 Perceptions and emotions could be more vivid, playful, and accurate.
 Living like this, the tendency to fixate on our own point of view could relax, and we learn that we can work humbly and confidently with whatever situations arise, free from extreme evangelism or ideological hangups.
-The steady mind of the warrior is not overwhelmed by the ups and downs of life, or at least trends in that direciton.
+The steady mind of the warrior is not overwhelmed

 Chapters 5, 6 and 8 from the book Shambhala: Sacred Path of the Warrior, particularly apply to the teachings related to Shamblala Training Level 3.
 In the book Smile at Fear: Awakening the Heart of Bravery, the chapters 10 and higher relate to the level 3 teachings and every level beyond those as well.

-Shambhala Training Level 4: Awakened Heart
+Shambhala Training Level IV: Awakened Heart

-Going further with the principles of gentle and fearless warriorship in meditation and awareness practice in everyday life we discover that communication is happening all the time.
+Going further with the principles of gentle and fearless warriorship in meditation and awareness practice in everyday life, we discover that communication is happening all the time.
 Awakened Heart is about lifting our gaze and opening up to the world further with openness and sensitivity, allowing one's awareness to abide in that space in between self and other, oneself and the world.
 Abiding with that in-between space allows the warrior to communicate, to send and receive communication free from pigeonholing others or oneself, which naturally expresses itself as inquisitiveness and appreciation of others.
 The path of "awakened heart," which is a further extension of warriorship in the world, is marked by exertion and patience, never giving up on others and resourcefully discovering ways to connect with others.

 Chapters 9 and 10 from the book Shambhala: Sacred Path of the Warrior particularly apply to the teachings of Shambhala Training levels 3 and 4.

 Communication starts with recognizing that there are a lot of things in the world that are asking us to say ‘hello”, begging our acquaintance.
 And we are being very stubborn about that, extremely stubborn.
-We don't want to say hello, because we don't want to pollute anything that we have.
+We don't want to say hello because we don't want to pollute anything that we have.
 But on the contrary, if we recognize that this particular sense of being good, feeling good, being sane, doesn't have any authority or doesn't depend on anything, then we can actually shake hands with the world, say hello.

 --Vajra Regent Ösel Tendzin, February 1979